scirelli/conwayPy/README.md

 # conwayPy
-Conway's Game of Live in Python
+Conway's game of live in Python.